philstainer/git-worktree/README.md

 ### Remove Settings

-Should rename branch when removing a worktree
+Should remove branch when removing a worktree

 - `gitWorktree.worktree.removeBranch`: False